-Covid 19 coronavirus: 400 new cases recorded in Victoria, biggest spike yet
+Covid 19 coronavirus: More than 400 new cases recorded in Victoria, biggest spike yet

-Victoria is expected to announce more than 400 cases of coronavirus today, a record for the state.
+Victoria has announced 428 new cases of COVID-19 today, marking a record peak for the state.

-Premier Daniel Andrews is set to face the media at 11am and announce 428 Covid-19 cases and reportedly more deaths.
+Premier Daniel Andrews faced the media at 11am and announced 428 Covid-19 cases.
+He has also confirmed three new deaths, bringing the state's death toll to 32.

 There have been 4750 cases recorded in Victoria so far.